wordofwarning/wordofwarning.org/warnings/index.md

 #### 2025

 ##### [17 Jul.
 Contact | Social Experiment](/socialexperiment/jul2025)
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation; specific warnings follow…<br>&nbsp;Ben Hodge — potential fatphobia aimed at the performer. **Allergy Warning: dates (fruit of date palms).**<br>&nbsp;Leah Stone — sexual content and offensive language (swearing).<br>&nbsp;Rachel Smith — references to mental health and suicide.<br>&nbsp;Shahireh Sharif — references to war and genocide; adult themes.<br>&nbsp;Xhi Ndubisi — graphic depiction of labour & birth; allusion to sexual violence (never overtly stated); offensive language.
-Tea made of ginger, water, and brown sugar may be offered.<br>&nbsp;&nbsp;*NB* Xhi will be available for debriefing after the performance, and additional support will be signposted.
+Tea made of ginger, water, and brown sugar may be offered. *NB* Xhi will be available for debriefing after the performance, and additional support will be signposted.

 ##### [2 Aug.
 Z-arts | Haphazard 2025](/current/2025-haphazard)
 Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation; there are no specific warnings.